sapana-roehampton/OS-Coursework/week3.md

 ## 3. Expected Resource Profiles

 stress-ng (CPU test):
-Expected to use 90–100% of available CPU depending on settings.
+Expected to use 90–100% of available CPU because of its present configuration settings.

 stress-ng (memory test):
-Expected to allocate large blocks of RAM until the memory limit is reached.
+The system requires large block of RAM sections to be reserved until it reaches its maximum memory capacity.

 dd command (Disk I/O):
-Expected to consume high disk write throughput and rise I/O wait time.
+The system requires high disk write throughput while it will produces longer I/O wait times.

 iperf3 (Network test):
 Expected to generate high network bandwidth usage between server and client.